Nigeria profile - Timeline

 2014 October - Nigeria's military says it has agreed a ceasefire with Islamist militants Boko Haram, and that the schoolgirls the group abducted will be released.
 The group denies it has agreed a ceasefire and says the girls have been married off.

-President Goodluck Jonathan confirms he will seek a second term in office in elections set for February 2015.
+President Goodluck Jonathan says he will seek a second term in office in elections, but these are postponed from February 2015 because of the Boko Haram insurgency.